paulgovan/BayesianNetwork/README.md

 # Example
 ## Home
 Launching the app brings up the Home tab.
-The Home tab is basically a landing page that gives a brief introduction to the app and includes two value boxes, one each for the number of nodes and arcs in the network.
+The Home tab is basically a landing page that gives a brief introduction to the app.
+On the left is the sidebar menu where each link opens a new tab.
+Start with the Structure tab and work down from there.
+Toward the bottom of the sidebar are links to the help pages and the source code, and below that is a bookmark button that will save the current state of the app at any time.

+The body of the app contains different features for modeling and analyzing the network.
+The body of each tab contains a help button that launches an interactive tutorial that walks through the features of the app.
 The following figure shows the basic Home tab.

 BayesianNetwork comes with a number of simulated and "real world" data sets.
 This example will use the "Sample Discrete Network", which is the selected network by default.